tldr-pages/tldr/pages/common/mmdc.md

 # mmdc

+> CLI for mermaid, a diagram generation tool with a domain-specific language.
-> A command-line interface (CLI) for mermaid.
-It takes a mermaid definition file as input and generates svg/png/pdf file as output.
+> A mermaid definition file is taken as input and a svg, png, or pdf file is generated as output.
 > More information: <https://mermaid-js.github.io/mermaid/>.

 - Convert file to format speficied in file extension (svg|png|pdf):